jmelcr/permeability/README.md

 e.g. [here](simulations/cholesterol45p_PC_variousTails_sims/prep_min_eq/long_eq)
  the initial configuration for the simulation of DPPC with 45% cholesterol

+Installation of the required software and using the scripts to perform the simulations requires a subtantial practical knowledge of
+Molecular Dynamics simulations,
+and may require several hours
+on sufficient computational resources to run.

 ### Analysis scripts of the simulation trajectories
 I have also included the **analysis scripts of the simulation trajectories** In order to reproduce the simulations,